We hear it every day and everywhere but we know so little about it. Any guesses what this is? The answer is noise.

-Noise became so common today that many people can’t work in a quiet space and just have to listen to some sort of background noise to be able to work!
-These people have developed a special “love” for noise and “fight” noise with another noise.
+It became so common today that many people can’t work in a quiet space and just have to listen to some sort of background noise to be able to work!
+These people have developed a special “love” for it and “fight” it with another noise.

 Here’s a 1-hour white noise to help you focus.
 Give it try!

-White noise is often used for the purpose of masking background sounds.
+White noise is often used for the purpose of masking background noise.
 It helps you to drown out sounds which might otherwise disturb you.
-Some people like hearing to white noise when working or falling asleep as it helps them to focus or relax.
+Some people like hearing it when working or falling asleep as it helps them to focus or relax.
 If you’re this person, then you might want to check out white noise apps!